Tsitsi Dangarembga: Early life and education

-Dangarembga was born on 4 February 1959 in Mutoko, Southern Rhodesia (now Zimbabwe), a small town where her parents taught at the nearby mission school.
+Tsitsi Dangarembga was born on 4 February 1959 in Mutoko, Southern Rhodesia (now Zimbabwe), a small town where her parents taught at the nearby mission school.
 Her mother, Susan Dangarembga, was the first black woman in Southern Rhodesia to obtain a bachelor's degree, and her father, Amon, would later become a school headmaster.
-Dangarembga lived in England from ages of two to six while her parents pursued higher education.
-There, she recalled that she and her brother began to speak English "as a matter of course and forgot most of the Shona we had learnt."
+From the ages of two to six, Dangarembga lived in England, while her parents pursued higher education.
+There, as she has recalled, she and her brother began to speak English "as a matter of course and forgot most of the Shona we had learnt."
 She returned to Rhodesia with her family in 1965, the year of the colony's Unilateral Declaration of Independence.
 In Rhodesia, she reacquired Shona, but considered English, the language of her schooling, her first language.

 In 1965, she moved with her family to Old Mutare, a Methodist mission near Umtali (now Mutare) where her father and mother took up respective positions as headmaster and teacher at Hartzell High School.
 Dangarembga, who had begun her education in England, enrolled at Hartzell Primary School, before going to board at the Marymount Mission convent school.
 She completed her A-Levels at Arundel School, an elite, predominantly white girls' school in the capital, Salisbury (today Harare), and in 1977 went to the University of Cambridge to study medicine at Sidney Sussex College.
 There, she experienced racism and isolation and left after three years, returning in 1980 to Zimbabwe several months before the country's independence.

 Dangarembga worked briefly as a teacher, before taking up studies in medicine and psychology at the University of Zimbabwe while working for two years as a copywriter at a marketing agency.
 She joined the university drama club, and wrote and directed several of the plays the group performed.
 She also became involved with the theatre group Zambuko, during which she participated in the production of two plays, Katshaa! and Mavambo.
 She later recalled, "There were simply no plays with roles for black women, or at least we didn't have access to them at the time.
 The writers in Zimbabwe were basically men at the time.
 And so I really didn't see that the situation would be remedied unless some women sat down and wrote something, so that's what I did!"
 She wrote three plays during this period: Lost of the Soil (1983), She No Longer Weeps, and The Third One.
 During these years, she also began reading works by African-American women writers and contemporary African literature, a shift from the English classics she had grown up reading.